zmahnoor14/MAW/README.md

 For entries with names and other metadata but no structure notation, the names were searched in PubChem for isomeric SMILES and other missing metadata.
 Some enteries had non-conventional names such as Disccharide or 18:1 fatty alcohol.
 The names were manually checked and changed to conventional names of the compound. for others such as 18:1 fatty alochol, there was not much information to find the right name or strcuture.
 Such entries were also discarded.
 For some earlier entries with wrong or non-standardized SMILES syntax, the names were used to extract compounds from PubChem.

 Lastly, the SMILES were checked again for syntax errors or invalid chemistry by ```RdKit``` and the duplicates were removed.
 The final list contains 903 entries with the following columns: Name, Formula, Species, SMILES, InChI, Monoisotopic_mass, ChEBIid, KEGGid, PubChemId, source_database, Source, nonIsomeric_SMILES_byRDKit, iupac, synonyms, PubChemPY, correct_Name, Molecular mass, subclass, class', 'superclass.

+## Candidate List Curation
+Since top candidates for each feature are obtained from different database sources, hence when different sources give different candidates, then a prioritization scheme is requried.
+The idenification od reference standards has shown that among spectral databases, GNPS and MassBank are prioritized HMDB and among the compound databases, results from SIRIUS are prioritized over MetFrag.
+In terms of overall prioritizaton, if the candidate has a match in Suspect list, it is given prioritization.
+In general the scheme is: GNPS > Massbank > SIRIUS > HMDB > MetFrag(PubChem) > MetFrag(KEGG)

+### MetFrag Curation
+1. for compounds with only Pubchem, or only KEGG, will remain as it is.
+2. if there is KEGG and PubChem, calculate a tanimoto score, if it is equal to 1, keep PubChem entry but add KEGG to source add well.
+3. if there is less than 1 tanimoto, Check whether the entry has a suspect list compound, add the entry with Suspct list , if no suspectlist, then add PubChem

+### SIRIUS Curation
+important scores to consider are

+SIRIUSscore
+CSIFingerIDscore
+exp_int >= 0.70
+SL_comp (if present, give priority and mention in the annotation)

+1. If the explained intensity is greater than 0.70 and there is no suspect list entry
+2. If the explained intensity is greater than 0.70 and there is an entry from suspect list
+3. if the intensity is less thna 0.70 but it still is similar to an entry in Suspect list,

+### Candidate Selection from Compound Databases

+### Compound Database Dereplication Results Curation'